jmd-dk/concept/concept/docs/troubleshooting.rst

 installation output (of which there are a lot), in the ``install_log`` and ``install_log_err`` files.

+One possible source of trouble is corrupted downloads.
+The ``installer`` script downloads the source code of every primary dependency into a directory named ``tmp``.
+If you suspect a corrupt download, you can try deleting this entire directory, which will trigger re-downloads.

 It may happen that some dependency program fails to install due to some other dependency not working correctly.
 You may try adding the ``--test`` option when invoking the ``installer``, which test most of the dependency programs